Universality of the Galois action on the fundamental group of $\mathbb{P}^1\setminus\{0,1,\infty\}$: Artin motives

-Therefore, for every tangential base point $0_v$ there is a faithful representation $W_v$ of $\Gal(K/F)$ appearing in $\Apio$.
+Therefore, for every tangential base point $0_v$ there is a faithful representation $W_v$ of $\Gal(K/F)$ appearing as a subrepresentation of $\Apio$.
 Since every faithful representation of a finite group $G$ contains a faithful subrepresentation of dimension $\leq|G|$, we may choose the representations $W_v$ in a way that they all belong to finitely many isomorphism classes, as $v$ varies.
 Let $W_1,\dots, W_N$ be the finite list of these representations.